CrimsonMods/VAMP/docs/player-service.md

 - The cache is automatically maintained, but manual updates may be necessary in specific scenarios
 - For performance reasons, use the cached methods when possible instead of querying the entity system directly
 - The service maintains data for both online and offline players
+- Legacy PlayerData methods are marked as obsolete and will be removed in future versions

 ## Integration with Other Systems
 The PlayerService works seamlessly with other VAMP systems: